RobiiAragon/Soundpad/README.md

 # USB Sound Mapper

-Map USB device buttons (MIDI, keyboards, mouses, HID gamepads) to play sounds on Windows.
+Map USB device buttons (keyboards, mouse, HID gamepads) to play sounds on Windows.

 Features:
-- Select a MIDI/USB/HID device or use global keyboard/mouse hooks
+- Select a HID device or use global keyboard/mouse hooks
 - Map up to 10 buttons/keys to audio files (WAV/MP3/OGG, etc.)
 - Runs in background with a system tray icon
 - Saves your mappings to a config file in %APPDATA%